 I’ve received so many asks about this art exhibit coming to town I had to find out more.
 The story behind how the “Immersive Van Gogh” exhibit found its way to town is as interesting as how the designer created it.
-I’m really excited about this jewel of an exhibit coming to the all-new Lighthouse Las Vegas on Level 3 at The Shops at Crystals adjacent to ARIA Resort & Casino in September.
-It has already extended its time here in town through Thanksgiving due to the demand.
+I’m really excited about this jewel of an exhibit coming to The Lighthouse, 3720 S. Las Vegas Blvd., in October.
+It has already extended its time here in town due to the demand.

 “It’s a completely new way of experiencing the art of Van Gogh,” said Corey Ross, local producer of hit shows including “Extravaganza” at Bally’s.
 It was Ross’s quick action and passion for this project that has fueled the frenzy behind the installations of “Immersive Van Gogh” in major North American cities.